Human Consequences are the Ultimate WHS Penalty

 The introduction of the Model WHS Laws in 2011 has really helped improve safety conditions and attitudes across the Australian workforce as a whole.
 Within the last 10 years especially, many businesses have shown their commitment by requiring their suppliers and vendors to demonstrate their commitment to their own work health and safety as conditions of doing business.
 ISO 45001:2018 (Occupational Health and Safety Management System) accreditation is a recognized and respected demonstration of that commitment.

-Nevertheless, the WHS Act introduces a tiered penalty system for breaches of WHS law and these penalties are aimed at the Person Conducting a Business or Undertaking and Officers of the PCBU for the major offenses, as they have the overarching responsibility to have and operate a robust WHS management system, provide a safe and healthy workplace, and protect staff from physical and mental health.
+Nevertheless, the WHS Act introduces a tiered penalty system for breaches of WHS law and these penalties are aimed at the Person Conducting a Business or Undertaking and Officers of the PCBU for the major offenses, as they have the overarching responsibility to have and operate a robust WHS management system, provide a safe and healthy workplace, and protect staff from physical and mental health hazards and risks.

-It is not always that the PCBU or officers get fined.
-In recent times there have been some instances of workers facing penalties for wilfully non complying with WHS requirements, despite the best efforts of a PCBU to ensure they do.
+It is not always that the PCBU (the business) or officers (directors of the business) get fined.
+In recent times there have been some instances of workers facing penalties for wilfully noncomplying with WHS requirements, despite the best efforts of a PCBU to ensure they do.
+Workers have WHS duties too and are accountable for their responsibilities and actions.

 At the end of the day, no amount of money can ever replace a life lost due to an accident at a workplace.
 The consequences of serious WHS breaches are human consequences, above all else.
 This is the ultimate penalty.